 An expat’s long-stay visa is tied to their work permit, which is valid for a maximum of one year.
-Provided that they still work for the same employer, an expat would only need to renew their stay permit at least 30 days before it expires since the work permit would be renewed at the same time.
+Provided that they still work for the same employer, an expat would need to renew their long-stay visa at least 30 days before it expires, and the work permit would be renewed at the same time.

 *Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.